Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Theory

 \subsection{Stabilizer ground states of general Hamiltonians}

-In this section, we present the equivalence between the stabilizer ground state and the restricted maximally-commuting Pauli subset of any Hamiltonian.
+In this section, we establish the equivalence between the stabilizer ground state and the closed maximally-commuting Pauli subset.
 Furthermore, we show that, for properly defined sparse Hamiltonian (which includes almost all common Hamiltonians), such equivalence implies a much cheaper algorithm to get the stabilizer state compared with the brute-force approach.
 We first define the stabilizer ground state of Hamiltonian $H$: